AndreiRoibu/AndreiRoibu.github.io/_portfolio/03-paint4brains-project.md

 Within our team, I took on three responsibilities:
-1. Using light Agile, I worked with clinicians and developers at GE Healthcare to define personas, jobs to be done (JTBD), and evaluate demand for features and usability.
-I then worked with the team to prioritize the backlog, plan sprints, and manage delivery.
+1. Using light Agile, I worked with clinicians and developers at GE HealthCare to define personas, jobs to be done (JTBD), and evaluate demand for features and usability.
+I then worked with the team to prioritise the backlog, plan sprints, and manage delivery.
-2. Internally, I integrated the [QuickNat](https://github.com/ai-med/quickNAT_pytorch) network into the software.
+2. Internally, I integrated the [QuickNAT](https://github.com/ai-med/quickNAT_pytorch) network into the software.
 3. Finally, I wrote the documentation and delivered training sessions to clinical end-users, supporting the adoption of the tool.